blackwolf244/Ionic-Pebblebox/README.md

 The App uses the Localhost Port Number :**8100**

-In case errors persist change the Ports to a open one in Following files:
+In case errors persist change the Ports to open ones in following files:

 #### Server

-Change the Properties in the .env file in PebbleAPI/ to suit your environment.
+Change the properties in the .env file in PebbleAPI/ to suit your environment.

-Then Adapt the API call in the App
+Then change the API calls in the App.

 ##### cpu